Aeroduel/server/README.md

   communication with the RC planes during each match to keep live score and run game logic.
 * **Hybrid Architecture:** leverages Next.js "Standalone" mode to bundle a full Node.js server inside a desktop executable.
-* **Amazing UI:** Handmade UI elements and animations to create a modern and sleek experience while keeping the UI simple and intuitive.
+* **Amazing UI:** Handmade UI elements and animations to create a modern and sleek experience while keeping the UX simple and intuitive.
 * **Open Source:** Built with open source technologies like Next.js, Electron, and Tailwind CSS, well documented, and fully open source.
 Fork the project and customize it to your heart's content!